syncfusion-content/xamarin-docs/Xamarin/SfNumericUpDown/Number-Formatting.md

 ## Compute to Percentage

-The `PercentDisplayMode` property can be used to display numeric data in Percent mode.

-N> The control displays the percent value on lost focus.

-It provides the following options:
+When the control is in percentage format, the value can be displayed in two ways as follows

-* `Value`: Displays the value with percentage symbol.
+* `Value`: Displays the actual value with percentage symbol.

 {% tabs %}